 Once they have finished, they can compare their answers with a partner.

-This ESL speaking activity is excellent for practising frequency adverbs.
 Students will interview each other about how often they do particular everyday events and activities.
 Before they begin, elicit some typical examples and add them to the board:

 Listen to music

 Go on the internet